Imported Transactions: The Needs Review Workflow

 Deleting Transactions

 In rare cases, you may want to permanently remove an imported transaction.
-This is different from ignoring – deleted transactions are gone for good.

 To delete a transaction: